johnnypernik/fivem-servermanager/README.md

 ## Installation

-Wopy and paste this code to start the installation.
+Copy and paste this code to start the installation.
 You can choose an installationpath then.

 ```shell